mysql/mysql-operator/tests/README.md

     at variable K8S_CLUSTER_NAME)\
     by default, the test suite runner creates a new cluster on its own

+--cluster-domain-alias={name}\
+    used in test case(s) to check support for custom cluster domain alias\
+    by default, it is empty and corresponding test case(s) are skipped

 --use-current-context\
     tests will run in the current context (returned with ```kubectl config current-context```);
     no setup will be performed (similarly as for --no-setup flag)